blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterVOCTurnout.md

 estimate the gaps that would result if there were no state-specific effects[^3].
 We chart this below.

-[^3]: We post-stratify with and without the interaction term.
-We *should* model
+[^3]: We post-stratify the full model but with and without the interaction term.
-    the two situations separately: the presence of the interaction term in the model shifts the other parameters.
+    We should *model* the two situations separately: the presence of the interaction term in the model shifts the other parameters.
 But this introduces complications when trying to estimate confidence intervals for various quantities.
     [Click here,][niComparison_link] for more details.